Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

     is_master = (MPI.COMM_WORLD.Get_rank() == 0)    # master process has MPI rank 0

-So that only one process executes the graphing and printing portion of our code, modify the bottom of the Calling Script like this:
+So that only one process executes the graphing and printing portion of our code, modify the bottom of the calling script like this:

 .. code-block:: python
   :linenos:
   :emphasize-lines: 4

     H, persis_info, flag = libE(sim_specs, gen_specs, exit_criteria, persis_info,
                                 libE_specs=libE_specs)

     if is_master: